Learning About a Low FODMAP Diet

 Low FODMAP Tips and Tricks

 If you’re just starting your FODMAP journey, I found this low FODMAP diet app to be a great resource for easily checking the FODMAP status of individual food items and manufactured products.
-If you’re in need of recipe inspo, some of my favorite resources are Fun Without FODMAPs, A Little Bit Yummy, Lauren Renlund, Kate Scarlata, and Calm Belly Kitchen.
+If you’re in need of recipe inspo, some of my favorite resources are Fun Without FODMAPs, A Little Bit Yummy, Lauren Renlund, and Kate Scarlata.

 More and more brands are becoming FODMAP certified and making their way onto the shelves of local grocers (not just online specialty food stores).